Mayoralty of Sergey Sobyanin: Elections

-2010
+2010 appointment

 Until 2012, there were no direct elections of governors in Russia (including mayors and governors of Federal cities).
 Regional heads were appointed by the President of Russia with the consent of the regional Parliament.

 On 28 September 2010, President Dmitry Medvedev sacked Moscow Mayor Yury Luzhkov "in connection with loss of trust of the President".
 On 9 October, Sobyanin was included in the list of four candidates for Mayor of Moscow, proposed to the President.
 The other candidates were Lyudmila Shvetsova, Igor Levitin and Valery Shantsev.
 On October 15, Medvedev nominated Sobyanin to the Moscow City Duma.
 October 21, the deputies of the Moscow City Duma by secret ballot (32 MPs voted favor and 2 — against) approved Sobyanin as Mayor for the next five years.

-2013
+2013 re–election

 On 5 June 2013, Sergey Sobyanin asked President Vladimir Putin to resign in order to hold a snap election.
 On the same day, Vladimir Putin signed a decree on Sobyanin's resignation and the same decree appointed him acting Mayor of Moscow to hold early election.
 Sergey Sobyanin chose to go to the election not from the United Russia party, of which he is a member, but in the status of self-nominated, in connection with which he had not only to overcome the municipal filter (110 signatures of municipal deputies), but also to collect signatures of 70 thousand Muscovites.

 On 8 September he was re-elected as Mayor with 51.37% of votes and on 12 September Sobyanin was again sworn in as Mayor of Moscow.

-2018
+2018 re–election

 In October 2017, Sergey Sobyanin announced his intention to run for re-election.
 As in 2013, Sobyanin again decided to run as a self-nominee.

 On 8 September he was again re-elected Mayor for a new term with 70.17%.
 The inauguration will take place on 18 September in the Concert Hall of Zaryadye Park.

-According to Federal Law, this term will be the last for Sobyanin, and he will not be able to run for 2023 election.
+2023 mayoral campaign

+Initially, it was assumed that the term, which began in 2018, would be the last for Sergeн Sobyanin as Mayor of Moscow, since the Federal Law on Regional Authorities in force at that time set limits of two terms for the heads of federal subjects.
+However, in 2021, a new Federal Law on the Organization of Public Authorities in the Regions was adopted, which lacks norms limiting the number of terms for the heads of the federal subjects.

+On 9 June 2023, Sergey Sobyanin announced his candidacy for the 2023 Moscow mayoral election.
+This time, Sobyanin decided to run as a candidate from the United Russia party, and not as an independent candidate as before.
+On the same day, Sobyanin was officially nominated by United Russia for mayor.